Kate Korycki

 Brief Bio

 Kate is a comparative political sociologist interested in collective memories and group imaginaries.
 Focusing on the meaning and productivity of stories, Kate tracks how narratives of the past are creatively manipulated, how they constitute collective imaginaries, and how those imaginaries structure and justify stratified subject positions in the present.
-Her research concerns the processes by which group or national identities are imagined and reimagined, and how they implicate gender, race and class in the creation of powerful, benefiting yet oblivious majorities.
+Her research concerns the processes by which group or national identities are imagined and reimagined, and how they implicate gender, race and class in the creation of powerful, benefiting yet oblivious, majorities.
 In Kate’s research, collective remembering is as much a tool of oppression as liberation.

 Having spent half her life in communist Poland, Kate came to Canada at 18.
-Shortly after arrival, she joined the Canadian public service.
-Her last posting took her to Northern Ontario where she was responsible for the outreach and the delivery of the Common Experience Payment - a troubled gesture of reconciliation between Indigenous victims of Residential Schools and the Canadian state.
+Shortly after arrival she joined the Canadian public service.
+Her last posting took her to the Northern Ontario where she was responsible for the outreach and the delivery of the Common Experience Payment - a troubled gesture of reconciliation between Indigenous victims of Residential Schools and the Canadian state.

 Research Interests